jasmas/DiscoNet/README.rst

     $ pip install --upgrade setuptools pip
     $ pip install DiscoNet

-You can also opt to install the DiscoNet GUI which uses to Kivy library.
+You can also opt to install the DiscoNet GUI which uses the Kivy library.
 To install it, you will first need to follow the `Kivy Installation Instructions <https://kivy.readthedocs.io/en/latest/installation/installation.html>`_ for your platform.
 Then install DiscoNet with the GUI marker::